 Disney is open some nights until 1 am.
 You’ve got ALL DAY to experience the magic.
 Trust me.

 It is non stop stimulation and walking.
 We were there 4 full days and according to my fitbit, we walked over 27 miles.
 That is an average of 15,000 steps a day.
 You need rest.
 Your hotel or resort will have a pool, cable, wi-fi.
 If you are staying at a Disney resort, I PROMISE there are a ton of things to do at that property.
 Ours had fishing, bike riding, playgrounds, pools, an arcade…the choices were endless.
 Take that break from the parks so that you can be ready to tackle Disney full strength another day.

 So there you are my friends, my best tips for Disney that every mom should know.
 Because I want you to enjoy Disney.
 I want your kids to enjoy Disney.
 And I want you to avoid meltdowns of any kind( parent or child).

-Any questions about Disney or suggestions?
+Any questions about Disney or do you have your own tried and true tips for Disney?
 Sound off in the comments!